 For instance, developers Phillip Rhodes and Roberto Galoppini referred to the email thread as a mistake.
 They worry that even a discussion of retirement could become a self-fulfilling prophecy, a fear Hamilton echoed in his initial email.

 “I cannot prediction [sic] how this will all work out.
 It is remiss of me not to point out that retirement of the project is a serious possibility,” Hamilton continued.

 OpenOffice has suffered ever since the release of the more-frequently updated LibreOffice, which has become the default office suit available in a number of Linux distributions.
-Originally started as an offshoot of OpenOffice, LibreOffice doesn’t enjoy the name recognition, but by comparison it saw 14 updates in 2015, when OpenOffice only saw one.
+Originally started as an offshoot of OpenOffice,

 Open source projects often live or die by their popularity among independent developers willing to work on the projects, and in that regard it certainly seems like OpenOffice could be on its way out.